foreverfl/vscode/docs/terminal/shell-integration.md

 ![Sticky scroll will show the command at the top of the terminal viewport](images/shell-integration/sticky-scroll.png)

-This can be enabled with the `setting(terminal.integrated.stickyScroll.enabled)` setting.
+This can be enabled with the `terminal.integrated.stickyScroll.enabled` setting.

 ## Quick fixes